L-Leite/cso2-launcher/README.md

 Only **Windows** is supported.

 ### Before building
-Start a PowerShell instance in the project directory and run ```./setuplibs.ps1```.
+Start a PowerShell instance and change directory to the project's directory, then, run ```./setuplibs.ps1```.

 The script will setup PolyHook, its dependency Capstone and the Source SDK.
-It also sets a flag required to make PolyHook compatible with the tool.

 ### Building
 Open the solution ```CSO2Launcher.sln``` and build it in your preferred configuration.